-Aarhus, a tiny sleeping beauty at the coast of is a perfect weekend gateway from Copenhagen.
+Aarhus, a tiny sleeping beauty at the coast of is a perfect weekend getaway from Copenhagen.
 However, my visit to this less frequented city made me realise that it can be a base to visit many remarkable towns in Denmark including the hometown of H.C Anderson, Odense, and Skagen.
 Aarhus has been like a discovery during my months-long solo backpacking trip to Europe.
 Hereby, I have tried compiling some of the best things to do in Aarhus.

 Otherwise, a quiet and peaceful town turns into a bustling city with a number of music events and festivals.
 Summer is also the best time to explore Aarhus and nearby places.
 I visited it in the month of May and it was a perfect time with sunny days and cool nights.
 Considering I covered almost all the places included in the Aarhus City Card, here are some of the top things to do in Aarhus and places to visit in Aarhus.

 Take a Stroll at Møllestien – The Oldest Street in the City

 Among all the modern multi-floored building in this developing town, a row of houses hidden in its city lanes would give you a glimpse of the old town.
 ‘Møllestien’, literally means ‘The Mill Lane’.
 The houses are single floored and some of them date back to 19th Century.
 The current structure is a renovated and restored architecture that fell prey to the wrath of nature and wars.
 Some of the houses are converted into heritage hotels while one of them has become a craft museum.
 However, I found the whole lane to be a little museum of single-storied colorful Latin houses.
 A stroll through this cobblestoned lane is one of the topmost things to do in Aarhus.